18 Endowed Chairs

 Farinaz Koushanfar

-Siavouche Nemat-Nasser Endowed Chair in Jacobs School of Engineering
+Siavouche Nemat-Nasser Endowed Chair in the Jacobs School of Engineering

 Department of Mechanical and Aerospace Engineering